Agentic AI for students

 Intro call and meeting

-A free first conversation to understand the student, their subjects, their current AI use, and what the programme should focus on.
+Key first conversation to understand the student, their subjects, their current AI use, and what the programme should focus on.

 1